sammyd/iOS8-day-by-day-book/manuscript/32-layout-margins.md

 objects, and each of these has an associated attribute that specifies what aspect of the view the layout engine should be using during the layout process.
-For example, there are attributes for left edge, right edge etc. In order to support layout margins, the `NSLayoutAttribute` enum has been updated in iOS8 to include the following margin-related cases:
+For example, there are attributes for left edge, right edge etc. In order to support layout margins, the `NSLayoutAttribute` enum has been updated in iOS 8 to include the following margin-related cases:

     enum NSLayoutAttribute : Int {